-The huge coast redwood below is on the fringe of the Grove of Titans in Jedediah Smith redwoods.
-Other coast redwoods deeper in the grove were named by discoverers Taylor and Sillett, but not this one according to Michael Taylor when I asked him.
-Realizing that no moniker was ever assigned to this redwood in 1998, it's now nicknamed after the United States Marine Corps Gen. Lewis B. Puller aka "Chesty" Puller.
-The trunk is 25 feet wide from this view.
-And of all the redwoods in the grove, this is the one people most often said was outstanding when they shared about their time there.
+The huge coast redwood below is on the fringe of the Grove of Titans in Jedediah Smith redwood park.
+Other coast redwoods in the grove were named a by discoverers Taylor and Sillett near the 1998 day of discovery, but this one was not named in 1998 according to Michael Taylor when I asked him.
+With no moniker assigned to this redwood in 1998, it was afterward called "Chesty" Puller, after the United States Marine Corps Gen. Lewis B. Puller.
+A false name Fusion Giant was spead by an anonymous site, causing further confusion since the Grove of Titans has several giants with fusions.
+The trunk of Chesty Puller is 25 feet wide from this view.
+Of redwoods in the grove, this is the one people often said was outstanding when they shared about their time there.

-Some people asked if this was Aragorn but it's not because that one is under 290 ft. whereas Chesty Puller was over 310 ft..
+Some people asked if this was Aragorn.
+It's not, because Aragorn is under 290 ft. whereas Chesty Puller is about 320 ft..
 According to Chris Atkin's reading, it's also taller than Stalagmight.
-This redwood's largest limb is so big it's almost as thick as one on a redwood Kronos down in Prairie Creek, described in a 2007 redwood adventure book.
+Chesty Puller redwood's largest limb is almost as thick as one Kronos down in Prairie Creek, described in a 2007 redwood adventure book.
 Looking up at it from underneath Lost Monarch, I remember Steve Sillett estimating the limb at 6 feet thick.
-That's bigger than most trunks in urban parks and landscapes across the USA.
+That's bigger than most trunks in parks and landscapes across the USA.

-This coast redwood reminded me of someone in military service standing in formation or saluting.
+This coast redwood brought to mind someone in military service, whether standing in formation or saluting.

 Puller acquired the name "Chesty" on account of his build.

 Accounts of Puller's service are outstanding, and among the grove this redwood is outstanding.